Research Portfolio — Major News Media Reporting & International Affairs*

 *Select projects; see CV for complete list.

 • Media Reporting Patterns and our Biased Understanding of Global Unrest.”
 Empirical Studies of Conflict Project, 2022.
-Reject & Resubmit at the Journal of Political Economy (w/ Weintraub, M., Felter, J., Arriaga, K., Blackburn, A., Chavez, L., Cruz-Anderson, K., Farrington, B., Hyneman, C., Leal Silva, A., Lorch, T., McLean, J., Quintero, M. & Tobia, M.)
+Reject & Resubmit at the Journal of Political Economy (w/ Weintraub, M., Felter, J., Arriaga, K., Farrington, B., McLean, J. & Tobia, M.)

 • News reports of political violence are systematically compiled into large global conflict-event datasets used by academics, governments, and international organizations.
 These datasets present opportunities to examine the micro-dynamics of conflict but are often systematically skewed.
 We compare various news-report based datasets to high quality administrative records from Afghanistan, Iraq, the Philippines, South Africa, and Syria to identify sources of systematic missingness in the former.
 We identify underreporting biases related to violence intensity, weaponry, target, perpetrator, and non-deadly violence.
 In a large replication exercise, we show that media-based data fail to uncover the results reported in leading economics/political science journal articles.